 I like to think it was a proper philosophical quest that drew me to Existentialism.
-In all honesty, Jean-Paul Sartre is a hell of a lot more accessible than the likes of Emmanuel Kant.
+In all honesty, Jean-Paul Sartre is a lot more accessible than the likes of Emmanuel Kant.
 And I was having sex quite often at university.
-I did observe that philosophy students who were wooed by acoustic guitar players and had sex, liked Sartre.
-Those who could not play the guitar and were not having sex seemed to prefer Neitzche.)
+I did observe that philosophy students who were wooed by acoustic guitar players and had sex liked Sartre.
+As an aside, those who could not play the guitar and who were not having sex seemed to prefer Neitzche.

 While I am still trying to work it out, the boys are starting to have questions on what is right and wrong.
 They wonder how we all got here and where the world came from.
 They are watching us.
 They are observing our attitudes and our actions.
-And our answers to their questions and our attitudes and our actions are informing their little characters and forming their understanding of the world and their hopes and dreams.
+Our answers to their questions and our attitudes and our actions are informing their little characters and forming their understanding of the world and their hopes and dreams.

 Sartre felt a little bit sick and a little bit terrified when he realised we had all this freedom to determine our own values.
 Well, that is nothing to how a mother feels when trying to answer the questions of the best philosophers in the world: children.

 I want to answer their questions well and wisely.
 But I don’t feel wise enough.
 I don’t know why we’re here.
 I don’t know what if feels like to be born.
 I don’t know if 3 portions of raisins and 2 of grapes equals your 5 a day or where your shoes are.

 I do know I need to listen to the kids a bit more.
 I do think I’ve probably spent a lot of time asking the wrong questions.

 6 thoughts on “Nausea and the Existential Mum: morning sickness has nothing on this”

 haha, I actually like this.
 The thing about Nietzsche is great, I used to love Nietzsche.

 That’s made me laugh!
 Trust you have managed to get yourself a few Sartre moments since then.